 For example, the testing currently mandated by TMR / NCOP for ESC based modifications (vehicle lifts) can only be undertaken in Victoria at a cost of $15K per test – this does not guarantee a pass, and the cost of testing is out of reach of the general motoring community.
 This motion allows discussion around the development of an alternate testing process / criteria, which can be undertaken by the majority of Queenslanders at a reasonable fee, while still providing a level of certainty around vehicle safety and ESC functionality.
 It also allows discussion on International standards to be used by engineers, which may not be ADR or UNECE aligned… i.e. like the US FMVSS standards.

-Wider Availability of Recreational Vehicle Testing Services
+Title: Wider Availability of Recreational Vehicle Testing Services |

-Labor re-affirms its election commitment to re-focus the Motoring Organisations and Car Club (MOCC) forum and carry out a review of the current Queensland vehicle modification standards with a view to ensure best alignment with other Australian jurisdictions, and a view to provide safe, practical and affordable modification standards and testing criteria / certification, which can be developed through the Queensland motoring community, automotive aftermarket industry and mechanical engineers, using Federal Australian Design Rules, published Australian Standards and equivalent Internationally recognised design, test and certification standards.
+Amendment: Labor re-affirms its election commitment to re-focus the Motoring Organisations and Car Club (MOCC) forum and carry out a review of the current Queensland vehicle modification standards with a view to ensure best alignment with other Australian jurisdictions, and a view to provide safe, practical and affordable modification standards and testing criteria / certification, which can be developed through the Queensland motoring community, automotive aftermarket industry and mechanical engineers, using Federal Australian Design Rules, published Australian Standards and equivalent Internationally recognised design, test and certification standards. |

+Preamble / Explanative Text: There is a National Code of Practice (NCOP) and Queensland Code of Practice (QCOP) which stipulate design, engineer and testing criteria for modifications to recreational vehicles, however, some of the mandated testing facilities for recreational vehicles, are not available in Queensland, they are different to those of other states / territories, or they are extensively cost prohibitive, this pushes the reasonable price for recreational modifications out of reach of the general public.
 The Australian automotive aftermarket industry and mechanical engineers require the ability to generate alternate vehicle testing criteria, which provides confidence in the safe use of modified vehicles for on-road and off-road use.
 The testing criteria needs to be easily implemented and operated without excessive cost of equipment to the testing companies, and flow-on testing and certification pricing to the general public.
-Any alternate testing criteria will also need to take into account the ease of access to locations, roads, closed tracks and dedicated facilities, which will be able to cater for the proposed testing to be undertaken.
+Any alternate testing criteria will also need to take into account the ease of access to locations, roads, closed tracks and dedicated facilities, which will be able to cater for the proposed testing to be undertaken. |

 These are exciting times ahead, Queensland Labor’s commitment goes a long way to start the discussions on many of the issues the majority of our Queensland motoring communities face, it will be good to finally address some of the bureaucratic red tape and stranglehold.